sugarcane-ai/sugarcane-ai.github.io/src/content/docs/guides/marketplace/index.md

 ---
 title: MarketPlace 🛒
-description: Learn how to start sharing your next prompts using Sugarcane AI
+description: Learn how to share your prompt packages using Sugarcane AI
 ---

 Sugarcane AI's Marketplace is your go-to hub for turbocharging your AI app development journey.
 If you're a developer looking to supercharge your projects, you're in the right place.